 8. How about a few brewskis?

 You'll notice that I didn't say drink fluids.
 I said drink water.
 You can't substitute beer or Bloody Marys for water.
 Alcohol dehydrates you, and that makes it worse.
-Drink water, or a sports drink like Gatorade.
+Drink water, or a sports drink.